All Episodes

 You can't have that.

-Took it off his neck, you can't wear that.
+Took it off his neck.

-We've got that one resolved pretty quickly.
+We got that one resolved pretty quickly.

 The second one, a mother goes to a school board meeting because their 15-year-old daughter is required in a drama class to read a monologue that's pornographic.